sweetie-bot-project/sweetie_bot/README.md

 Check your system before install:

 * OS: Ubuntu Bionic (18.04) or Debian Stretch.
+For Windows and Mac users we recommend virtual machine with linux installed in it.
 Windows users can try [WSL](https://janbernloehr.de/2017/06/10/ros-windows) but it is less supported method.
 * CPU: x86-64 2 GHz dual core processor or better
-* RAM: 6 GB system memory
+* RAM: 4 GB system memory
 * GPU: Almost any modern GPU with OpenGL 2.1 hardware acceleration support
 * HDD: 3 GB of free hard drive space
 * WAN: Internet access